bagder/irchistory/README.md

 ## EFnet

 In August 1990 the first major disagreement took place in the IRC world.
-The "A-net" (Anarchy net) included as server named eris.berkeley.edu.
+The "A-net" (Anarchy net) included a server named eris.berkeley.edu.
 It was all open, required no passwords and had no limit on the number of connects.
 As Greg "wumpus" Lindahl explains: "it had a wildcard server line, so people were hooking up servers and